-Sorrel, also known as ‘bucker-leaf’ sorrel, is much like spinach, it is tasty when cooked and served with a bit of salt and pepper, or it can be eaten fresh in salads.
+Sorrel, a perennial, is also known as ‘bucker-leaf’ sorrel.
+It is much like spinach and tasty when cooked and served with a bit of salt and pepper, or it can be eaten fresh in salads.
 Its taste is crisp, tangy, slightly bitter and will add zest to a mixture of greens, tossed with a vinaigrette.
 A few leaves added to seafood dishes, brings a complementary flavor.
 One of the most common uses of Sorrel is French Sorrel soup, made with potatoes, cream, and egg yolks.